kubedb/docs/docs/guides/kafka/tiered-storage/tiered-storage.md

 > **Note**: You can set `local.retention.ms` instead of `local.retention.bytes` to offload segments based on time.

-## Create a Kafka Tiered Storage with azure compatible storage
+## Create a Kafka Tiered Storage with Azure compatible storage

-Here is an example Kafka CR that uses Tiered Storage with azure compatible storage:
+Here is an example Kafka CR that uses Tiered Storage with Azure compatible storage:

 ```yaml
 apiVersion: kubedb.com/v1